Spanish Immersion for Adults in Costa Rica & Ecuador

 Yes.
 Shortly after your register, you will receive access to an in-depth pre-departure preparation course.
 In this course you’ll find all you need to know about clothes, personal items, donations, and other miscellaneous items to pack.

 Typically 60 – 90 days.
-If you have any questions about how to get a passport, you can find information online at http://travel.state.gov/content/passports/english/passports.html.
+If you have any questions about how to get a passport for your Spanish immersion for adults program, you can find information online at http://travel.state.gov/content/passports/english/passports.html.

 In general, yes.
 This depends on your service provider and your specific phone, so check with your service provider first.
 If your specific phone isn’t capable, most service providers have world phone rental options.
 You can purchase calling cards when you arrive to Costa Rica.
 We also recommend Skype, What’sApp, and Facetime for staying in touch back home.